matt-kempster/m2c/README.md

 pre-commit install
 ```

-Your commits will then be automatically formatted.
+Your commits will then be automatically formatted per commit.
 You can also manually run `black` on the command-line.

-There is a small test suite, which works as follows: for every commit, `./run-tests.sh` should be run,
+There is a small test suite, which works as follows:
+ - As you develop your commit, occasionally run `./run_tests.py` to see if any tests have changed output.
-which runs the decompiler on a small corpus of IRIX 5.3-compiled MIPS assembly.
+   These tests run the decompiler on a small corpus of IRIX 5.3-compiled MIPS assembly.
-Any decompilations whose results change should be manually inspected with `git diff`
-and committed along with the rest of the changes.
+ - Before pushing your commit, run `./run_tests.py --overwrite` to write changed tests to disk, and commit resultant changes.

+You are encouraged to add new tests using the `./tests/add_test.py` script.
+Make sure to `./run_tests.py` after adding new tests.

 Type annotations are used for all Python code. `mypy src/main.py` should pass without any errors.